ClementTsang/bottom/docs/content/troubleshooting.md

 There are measures taken to try to maximize the amount of information obtained without elevated privileges.
 For example, one can modify the instructions found on the [htop wiki](https://github.com/hishamhm/htop/wiki/macOS:-run-without-sudo) on how to run htop without sudo for bottom.
-However **please** understand the potential security risks before doing so!
+However, **please** understand the potential security risks before doing so!

 ## My configuration file isn't working